LUCKYONE-CC/SimpleStockMarketSimulation/README.md

 - Simulates a stock exchange with random price fluctuations.
 - Allows users to create and manage trading positions.
 - Supports buying and selling of stocks.
-- Implements a basic trading strategy (can be extended).
+- You can implement your own trading strategy

 ## Usage